-One of the recipes is this quiche, which teacher Kelly Evans describes as a classic warm winter dish that can be easily adapted to include a variety of ingredients from the fridge and pantry.
+One of the recipes is this quiche, which teacher Kelly Evans describes as a classic warm winter dish that can be easily adapted to include a variety of ingredients from the fridge E-mail ed.voice@cg.catholic.org.au and pantry.
 It can also be served cold, making it a good lunchbox option.